ValMarchenko/C-Embedded-BaseCamp-Entry-Test/README.md

 # C-Embedded-BaseCamp-Entry-Test
-this repository was created for uploading my sources
+This repository was created for uploading my sources.
+Each file was created for each question.